Yukttha/CaseStudyProject/README.md

 <h1>Case Study Project</h1>

 <h2>Description</h2>
-This business analytics project was a final project that was assigned at the end of the end term, where I showcased my R coding skills learned throughout the semester.
+This business analytics project was a final project that was assigned at the end of the end term, where I used my R coding skills learned throughout the semester.
 <br />

 <h2>Languages and Utilities Used</h2>